pandres95/pandres95/README.md

 ## Hey everyone 👋

-I'm Pablo Dorado.
-I'm a Development Tools and methodologies Researcher, passionate by education and in ways to improve people's life quality through technology.
+I'm Pablo Dorado. a Development Tools and methodologies Researcher, passionate by education and in ways to improve people's life quality through technology.

 I'm currently working as Senior Software Engineer at [Bloque](https://github.com/bloque-app), and writing a book about [Deno](https://github.com/pandres95/the-deno-encyclopedia).
 Also, I'm the producer of a Podcast called [Podcastless](https://podcastless.com).